eugenekolo/github-scripts/README.md

 ## Shell

+- [Zines](https://github.com/fdiskyou/Zines) - Mirror of my favourite hacking Zines for the lulz, nostalgy, and reference
 - [security-tools](https://github.com/bl4de/security-tools) - Collection of small security tools created mostly in Python.
 CTFs, pentests and so on
 - [makeself](https://github.com/megastep/makeself) - A self-extracting archiving tool for Unix systems, in 100% shell script.
 - [vbox](https://github.com/eugenekolo/vbox) - Easier to use wrapper around vboxmanage